unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-Synfusion.md

 ## Installation

-In order to use the Syncfusion controls, you will need to create a account and purchase a Syncfusion license [here](https://help.syncfusion.com/maui/licensing/overview).
+In order to use the Syncfusion controls, you will need to create an account and purchase a Syncfusion license [here](https://help.syncfusion.com/maui/licensing/overview).
 This sample can be run in development without a license key

 ## Getting Started

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
-In this case we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).
+In this case, we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

     ```
     dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp